Jen Mead: Soccer career

-Mead played for the Bridgewater-Raynham Trojans soccer team in high school, where she was a league MVP and named to the All-New England and All-State selections.
+Mead played for the Bridgewater-Raynham Trojans soccer team in high school, where she was a league MVP and named to the All-American, All-New England, and All-State selections.
 In college, she played for the Providence Friars from 1991 to 1993, having not participated in her freshman season as she was preoccupied with basketball, the main focus of her athletic scholarship to attend the school.
 She helped the team win the 1993 Big East championship, where she was named the Most Outstanding Player of the Tournament.
 She was named in the All-New England selection while playing for the Friars, and was a second-team All-American.
 While at Providence, she also set a school record for fewest goals allowed in a season (12) in 1991.

 In 1993, Mead was awarded the Honda Inspiration Award, which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
 She overcame a heart issue requiring open-heart surgery, and rebounded to become an All-American soccer player.

 After graduating from Providence, she went to play for the George Mason Patriots during the 1994 season.
 That season she was a Soccer America First-Team All-American, an All-Region selection, was named the ISAA Goalkeeper of the Year, and was included in the All-CAA selection.
 With her season at George Mason, she set a school record for the best save percentage (.904) in a career or a season, the fewest goals against average (0.54) in a career or a season, and the most shutouts (10) in a season.

 Mead appeared for U.S. under-17 national team.
 She made her international debut for the United States on June 21, 1993, in a friendly match against Canada.
 In total, she made six appearances for the U.S., earning her final cap on December 13, 1997, in a friendly match against Brazil.

 In club soccer, Mead played for the Boston Renegades.
 In 2001, she joined the Bay Area CyberRays for the inaugural WUSA season, though a knee injury only allowed her to make one appearance during the season.
 She retired from her playing career at the end of the season.

 Mead later began coaching, working as an assistant for the Colorado College Tigers, Rutgers Scarlet Knights, Louisville Cardinals, and Boston College Eagles.
 She also worked as the head coach of the Newton North Tigers and Walpole Rebels high school girls' teams.